goFrendiAsgard/zaruba/docs/core-concepts/task/long-running-service.md

 # 🍹 Long Running Service
 <!--endTocHeader-->

 Long running services are considered completed once they are ready.
-The process might take a very long time and sometime run in the background until it is killed.
+Once completed, a long running service might run in indefinitely until it is killed.

 Web servers and database servers are example of long running services.
-Those services might run in the background automatically, thus less obviously visible by end user.

 __Example:__